shuLhan/compute-archlinux-image-builder/README.md

 ## Testing with qemu

-Change the owner of disk or tar.gz files to your own user and then run
+Change the owner of disk or tar.gz file to your own user and then run

 ```
 $ ./qemu.sh <disk | image-name>